KrisMatrix/KrisMatrix/README.md

 - Created and Updated the SCADA model for the West Wide System.
 - Data acquisition and procurement of transmission and generation network data, GIS data, substation displays, and measurement data to improve the quality of the West-wide system model.
 Enhanced the ability of the Reliability Coordinators to monitor the Western Interconnection for planned and unplanned outages, line overflows and coordinate with external Balancing Areas such that there are no power outages.

-**Electrical Engineer, Western Electricity Coordinating Council	                                             2009-2011**
+**Electrical Engineer, Western Electricity Coordinating Council:**	                                             2009-2011
 - Modeled 1/3 of the West Wide Real Time Transmission system.
 - Created and Updated the SCADA model for the west wide system.
 - Procured and assigned Real time measurement data to the model.
 Enhanced the ability of the Reliability Coordinators to monitor the Western Interconnection for planned and unplanned outages, line overflows and coordinate with external Balancing Areas such that there are no power outages.
 - Communicated with External Balancing Authorities to share Model data, Real time measurements, and one-lines and performed other data acquisitions for the Peak Reliability Coordinators.

-**Senior Full Stack Web Engineer, HinduLit, LLC	                                                     2021-Present**
+**Senior Full Stack Web Engineer, HinduLit, LLC:**	                                                     2021-Present

 *Podcast Site on Indian Literature*